roblaing/webgames/ricerocks/README.md

 In software, each of these <em>design units</em> is a separate file.
 For this game, I split the design into one <em>main</em> script and three modules.

+<h3>My lost love of JavaScript's module system</h3>

+This learning project lead down quite a lot of passages which at first seemed very promising, but I subsequenly decided were blind alleys.

-The main script, game1.js, is the file called by index.html, and to use JavaScript's relatively recent (2015) support of
+One of them was to use JavaScript's relatively recent (2015) support of
-<a href="https://en.wikipedia.org/wiki/Modular_programming">modular programming</a>, it needs
+<a href="https://en.wikipedia.org/wiki/Modular_programming">modular programming</a>, needing
 <code>type="module"</code> added:

 ```html